cskroonenberg/auto-tweeter/README.md

 Then follow the steps at this [link](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) to get access to Twitter API keys (make sure these keys grant read and write access.
 See more [here](https://developer.twitter.com/en/docs/apps/app-permissions)).

+If you want to set up SMS updates, you'll need to visit this [link](https://www.twilio.com/docs/sms/quickstart/python).
+This is <b>optional</b>.
+The bot will run fine without text updates, but I find it to be a useful feature for tracking when the bot does things.

 After you have your API keys, it's <i>almost</i> time to get Tweeting.
 But first, run the following command:
 ```
 python3 init_bot.py